 - Make a good impression in court and in child custody mediation.
 One of the hardest things to grasp in a custody battle is the fact that it doesn’t really matter if what is being said about you is true or not; what matters is whether the court believes these things are true.
 Do everything you can to present yourself to the court as a competent, involved, and loving parent.
 This includes arriving on time, dressing for court, and demonstrating proper courtroom etiquette in front of the judge.
 If you can’t even keep it together when a judge or mediator is watching, it is not likely you can keep it together when you are alone with your child.

-What Not to Do if You Want Child Custody in California [Child Custody Don’ts]
+What Not to Do if You Want Custody of a Child in California [Child Custody Don’ts for Mothers and Fathers]

 - Never talk (or let someone else talk) about visitation with or in front of the child.
 It is not your child’s job or responsibility to create their own schedule.
 You may think you are empowering your child and making them feel special, but you are actually putting them in an unfair position.
 It is best that you not allow your children to arrange their own visitations.
 It is the responsibility of the parents to make sure each child is allotted an equal amount of time to spend with each parent.
 Don’t pawn off this task on your child.
 You are raising them, they are not raising themselves.